-Sales of caravans and motorhomes rose by nearly 10% in 2017, and the number of houseboats on London waterways has gone up by nearly 60% in the last six years.
-And when you look at the rising cost of living and ever-inflating house-prices, it makes sense.
-Holidays abroad can be expensive, and though the nomadic lifestyle isn’t for everyone, you don’t pay stamp duty on a houseboat.
-So if you have a caravan or boat and you’re looking to modernise or redecorate it, read on.
+Fuelled by lockdowns, sales of caravans and motorhomes rose by nearly 22% in 2021.
+And the number of houseboats on London waterways has gone up by nearly 60% in the last six years.
+When you look at the rising cost of living and inflating house-prices, it makes sense.
+Holidays abroad can be expensive, and though the nomadic lifestyle isn't for everyone, you don't pay stamp duty on a houseboat.
+So if you have a caravan or boat and you're looking to modernise or redecorate it, read on.

 You'd be forgiven for assuming it'll be a costly business.
 You're probably thinking that small spaces require expensive, custom-made units and doors, and someone highly skilled to fit them - right?
 Well, you can think again.
 Order your kitchen doors from us and we'll make them to your exact measurements and provide you with guidance and how-to videos so you can fit the doors yourself.

 If your caravan or boat is second-hand, you might not be keen on the current kitchen, or you might have strong ideas to make it feel like yours.
 But you don't have to rip it all out and start again, however - if the units are in good condition, leave them as they are and simply fit new cabinet doors.
 You can fit the new doors in a weekend and you'll have enough money left for all the other extras you might want to add.

 In caravans or boats, you may need more unusual shapes than you would want in a regular kitchen - being savvy with the space is key here.
 You might want your cupboards to open upwards rather than sideways, or you may need shorter than usual drawer-fronts, and narrower or shorter doors.
 Most of these requirements can be taken care of by a good kitchen door supplier - so talk to us!